Bismarck Truck Accident Attorneys - Sand Law North Dakota

 US and North Dakota Truck Accident Statistics

 America’s economy is highly dependent on the men and women of the trucking industry.
-They work long hours transporting materials both important and banal across the country, ensuring the flow of products like food, gasoline, and construction materials.
-The flip-side of all that commuting, unfortunately, is an increased frequency of accidents involving their vehicles.
+They work long hours transporting materials, both important and banal, across the country, ensuring the flow of products like food, gasoline, and construction materials.
+The flip side of all that commuting, unfortunately, is an increased frequency of accidents involving their vehicles.

-The statistics are alarming; in 2014 there were 136 fatalities in car accidents across the state.
+The statistics are alarming; in 2014, there were 136 fatalities in car accidents across the state.
 North Dakota’s car crash fatality rate is actually higher than the national average.
 This equates to a fatality every three days, and many of those fatalities came from accidents where one of the vehicles involved was a semi-truck.

 Causes of Truck Accidents in Bismarck

-There are numerous state and federal regulations attached to the trucking industry, many of them governing safety and responsibility of the drivers.
+There are numerous state and federal regulations attached to the trucking industry, many of them governing the safety and responsibility of the drivers.
 But as with any set of rules, the truck drivers or the companies they work for can see fit to bend them, leading to accidents.
 This kind of negligence takes many forms, such as:

-• Drivers not adhering to proper guidelines revolving appropriate amounts of sleep, leading to them driving while exhausted.
+• Drivers not adhering to proper guidelines revolving around appropriate amounts of sleep, leading to them driving while exhausted.
 Furthermore, to offset the exhaustion, some drivers turn to stimulants like amphetamines to compensate, which can hamper their reactions and is considered driving under the influence.

-• Drivers ignoring the speed limit, or using illegal maneuvers while driving.
+• Drivers ignoring the speed limit or using illegal maneuvers while driving.

 • Drivers operating their vehicles while distracted, such as using a phone.